-- OxFEST (Oxford Females in Engineering, Science, and Technology) is a well-established society promoting and supporting women in science, engineering and technology.
+- OxWEST (Oxford Women in Engineering, Science, and Technology) is a well-established society promoting and supporting women in science, engineering and technology.
 OxFEST aims to raise awareness of current issues facing female scientists, provide a support network and networking opportunities for female scientists, increase the visibility of female scientists within the University and associated Institutes, and provide information and resources, which may aid females in pursuing their careers.

 - Women in Engineering Oxford is a women’s networking group in the Department of Engineering, which organises talks, social events and other networking activities (for all members of the department).

 - The Oxford Women in Computer Science Society (OxWoCS) aims to support and promote women in computer science.
 The society exists for all women in computer science, be they students, faculty, or staff.
 OxWoCS runs a number of academic, social, and career events throughout the year, including weekly coffee meetings, talks by distinguished female speakers, and industry sponsored events.
 The society provides networking opportunities and a support network comprising role models, mentors, and peers.

 - Women in Materials Science (WiMS) aims to tackle problems facing all those who identify as women in the field in hopes of addressing the gender imbalance, as well as recognising some of the amazing work carried out by women in materials.
 This group is open to all genders, undergraduates, postgraduates, academics and staff.
 For updates about our events, see the WiMS facebook group.